mza7a/CTF-writeups/README.md

 # CTF-writeups
-Writeups for all the CTFs
+Writeups for all the CTFs I have played.